Robespierre's Opposition To Pre-Emptive Strikes: Austria's Fate

 Frequently asked questions

-Robespierre opposed the idea of a pre-emptive attack against Austria because he believed that victory would create a dictatorship, while defeat would restore the king to his former powers.
+Robespierre opposed a pre-emptive attack against Austria because he believed that victory would create a dictatorship, while defeat would restore the king.
+He also believed that the use of soldiers as forces of order would exacerbate tensions between the people and the troops, working against the army's support of the revolutionary movement.

 Share this post